 Could we have done the same if we invested the money and then pulled it out of the market?
 Yes.
 The market is unbelievably high right now, but that wasn’t a guarantee when we started paying off our home eighteen years ago.
 In this case we chose the safe bet and I don’t regret it.

-Question: Choose the Highest Paying Job or Pursue Your Passions?
+Financial Decision: Choose the Highest Paying Job or Pursue Your Passions?

 What if you knew you could earn six-figures doing something you liked or make half that amount doing something you loved?
 Would you attain a degree in a higher paying field or would you choose to follow your passions?